gsiems/ora-pass/README.md

 environment variable or if the ORAPASSFILE does not point to a valid file then:

- * on Unix-like OSes, ora-pass looks for a $HOME/.orapass file and finally looks for a $HOME/orapass file.
-Additionally the file must be chmod 600 or ora-pass will refuse to use it.
+ * on Unix-like OSes, orapass looks for a $HOME/.orapass or
+ $HOME/orapass file.
+Additionally the file must be chmod 600 or orapass will refuse to use it.

- * on Windows, ora-pass looks for a APPDATA/oracle/.orapass or APPDATA/oracle/orapass file.
+ * on Windows, orapass looks for a APPDATA/oracle/.orapass or APPDATA/oracle/orapass file.